sec-js/PtestMethod/LFF-ESS-P0A-CyberSecurityEnterprise.rst

 * Windows - `Microsoft Baseline Security Analyzer <https://www.microsoft.com/en-in/download/details.aspx?id=7558>`_ provides a streamlined method to identify missing security updates and common security misconfigurations.
 * Linux/ Mac - `Lynis <https://cisofy.com/lynis/>`_ is an open source security auditing tool.
 Used by system administrators, security professionals and auditors to evaluate the security defenses of their Linux and UNIX-based systems.
 It runs on the host itself, so it performs more extensive security scans than vulnerability scanners.
 * File Server (NAS) - Access control lists on folders defining which folder can be accessed by which user or password protected folders.
+* Firewall - Installing a Firewall just after the Router could permit to block unwanted traffic.

 Operations Issues
 -----------------